john-aja/Guess-My-Number/README.md

 ## Contact

-For any inquiries or support regarding the Dice Game App, please contact:
+For any inquiries or support regarding the Guess My Number Game, please contact:

 **_John_**